workiom/monfield/README.md

     --database-name ........... database in which the migration will run --collection-name ......... collection in which the migration will run --migration-file ..........
-CSV file that contains the field definitions
+CSV file that contains the field definitions --delimiter ...............
+Delimiting character of the input CSV file.
+                                Will be inferred if not provided.
+    --quotechar ...............
+Character used to quote strings in the input CSV file.
+Will be inferred if not provided.
     --output-js-folder ........ path where the JS batch scripts will be created.
 The scripts will be executed at the end if --dryrun was not supplied.